Tuileries Garden, Paris’ largest public park

 Two terraces frame the western entrance of the Tuileries Garden on Place de la Concorde.

-The Musée de l'Orangerie, on the south terrace, offers permanent exhibitions of Impressionist and contemporary artists.
+You’ll find the Musée de l’Orangerie, on the south terrace; it offers permanent exhibitions of Impressionist and contemporary artists.

-The Musée du Jeu de Paume, at no.1 Place de la Concorde, is dedicated to Modern Art.
+The Musée du Jeu de Paume, on the northern terrace, is dedicated to Modern Art.

 Directions: 1st District